sdrobert/conditional-bernoulli/README.md

   latent distribution (without any conditioning).
 - `marginal`: Marginalizes out the latent distribution.
 Only possible with the `indep` model.
-- `partial`: A Monte Carlo estimate which draws from the latent distribution conditioned on the number of events.
+- `cb`: A Monte Carlo estimate which draws from the latent distribution conditioned on the number of events.
 Not possible for the `full` model.
 - `srswor`: A Monte Carlo Importance Sampling estimate with a proposal uniformly distributed over event configurations given the number of events